I’m new – what do I have to do?

 How can I book the church for a wedding or funeral?

 Please contact the church office, and your request and information will be passed on to the Ministry staff.
 Our first priority is to care for those in our local area, so if there is an Anglican church closer to you, we may refer you to them for assistance.

 In response to God’s generosity to us, we as church members share a responsibility to give to support the cost of mission and ministries of St George’s.
 This can be done in a number of ways.
 For monetary giving, the easiest and safest way to do this is by direct deposit into the church bank account (online through internet banking):

 Account Name: St George’s Anglican Church

 Account Number: 870 225

-Or you can still place cash or cheques in the ‘offertory plate’ available at all congregations.
-If you have other, non-monetary gifts you wish to donate, please email the church office to advise what they are, or speak to a warden or parish councillor, and they will let you know how best to go about donating your items.
+If you have other, non-monetary gifts you wish to donate, please email the church office to advise what they are and we will let you know how best to go about donating your items.

 Who should I contact for further information?

 In the first instance, please contact the church office.
 We will then be able to provide you with the relevant information and any other contact details you need.